The First Major Disruption to Engine Tech in 100 Years

 Our patented X-Engine solves the problems of the rotary engine without sacrificing the benefits.
-It’s simple, having only two moving parts; has practically zero vibration; is extremely compact and lightweight; and can run on heavy fuel, gasoline, and even gaseous fuels like propane and hydrogen.
+It’s simple – it has only 2 moving parts, practically zero vibration, extremely compact and lightweight; and can run on heavy fuel, gasoline, and even gaseous fuels like propane and hydrogen.

 Our Patented Thermodynamics